-Dr. Kevin Bunin knows that when a sports player gets a solid hit to the head, or experiences a jolt that produces a whiplash effect, the player may well end up with a concussion.
+The Chandler dentist knows that when a sports player gets a solid hit to the head or experiences a jolt that produces a whiplash effect, the player may well end up with a concussion.
 A properly fitting mouth guard will help to prevent this.
-By creating a stable relationship between the jaw and the skull at the Temporomandibular Joint (TMJ) the appliance helps dissipate the force.
+By creating a stable relationship between the jaw and the skull at the Temporomandibular Joint (TMJ), the appliance helps dissipate the force.
 This ‘shock absorber’ will help prevent neurological damage when the jaw slams into the skull.

-The American Dental Association estimates that mouth guards prevent approximately 200,000 injuries each year in high school and collegiate football.
-In fact the younger athletes are more susceptible to concussions than NFL players.
-This is due to the fact that a young person is still developing, and while experiencing a final growth spurt, the head, teeth, and neck are not yet perfectly aligned.
+The American Dental Association estimates that mouthguards prevent approximately 200,000 injuries each year in high school and collegiate football.
+In fact, younger athletes are more susceptible to concussions than NFL players.
+This is because a young person is still developing, and while experiencing a final growth spurt, the head, teeth, and neck are not yet perfectly aligned.
 Repeated concussions appear to impart cumulative damage resulting in increased severity and duration with each incident.
 The chance of having a second concussion is four times greater than the chance of sustaining a first concussion.

-Therefore, it is imperative to diagnose and deliver proper custom made mouthguards to athletes when they begin a sport.
-These should be worn at all times during competition and practice.
-The stock mouthguard which can be bought at sports stores, without individual fitting, provide only a low level of protection, if any.
-If the wearer is rendered unconscious, there is a risk the mouthguard may lodge in the throat potentially causing an airway obstruction.
+Therefore, it is imperative to diagnose and deliver proper custom-made mouthguards to athletes when they begin a sport.
+Mouthguards should be worn at all times during competition and practice.
+The stock mouthguard, which parents can buy at sports stores without individual fitting, provides only a low level of protection, if any.
+If the wearer is rendered unconscious, there is a risk the mouthguard may lodge in the throat, potentially causing airway obstruction.

-Custom made mouthguards designed by a qualified sports dentist are the most satisfactory of all types of mouth protectors.
-They fulfill all the criteria for adaptation, retention, comfort, and stability of material.
-They interfere the least with speaking, and have virtually no effect on breathing.
+Custom-made mouthguards designed by a qualified sports dentist are the most satisfactory of all types of mouth protectors.
+They fulfill all the criteria for adaptation, retention, comfort, and stability of a material.
+They interfere the least with speaking and have virtually no effect on breathing.